alpheustangs/rowid.js/README.md

 #### `encode`

-This function encode the timestamp into a ID without randomness.
+This function encodes the timestamp into a ID without randomness.

 ```typescript
 import { encode } from "rowid";